HomeMigration Guides

 Method 1: ESXi Import Wizard (The Primary Path)

 Proxmox VE 8.2 introduced a built-in ESXi Import Wizard, and by Proxmox VE 9.x it's the recommended first-choice approach for most migrations.
-The process, as documented by Edy Werder's updated February 2026 guide and independently confirmed by the Hornetsecurity migration walkthrough, is genuinely three steps once your pre-migration checklist is complete.
+The process, as documented by Edy Werder's updated February 2026 guide and independently confirmed by the Hornetsecurity migration walkthrough, is three steps once your pre-migration checklist is complete.

 Step 1: Add Your ESXi Host as a Storage Source